PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

 Learn More

-Why PCOS Requires a Specialized Dietitian
+Why PMOS Requires a Specialized Dietitian

-PCOS is complex, underdiagnosed, and widely misunderstood.
+PMOS (formerly PCOS) is complex, underdiagnosed, and widely misunderstood.
 It presents differently in different people, and its relationship with insulin resistance, inflammation, hormonal fluctuation, and disordered eating risk makes nutritional care particularly nuanced.
 A PCOS dietitian who understands this complexity and who approaches it from a non-diet, weight-neutral framework provides fundamentally different and more effective care than a generic meal plan or a low-carbohydrate restriction protocol.

-What a PCOS Nutritionist Can Help With
+What a PMOS (formerluy PCOS) Nutritionist Can Help With

 • Blood sugar regulation without restrictive dieting